About Hope International

 Dr. Tuba Rashid Khan

-Dr. Rashid Khan is a pediatric neurodevelopmental disabilities resident physician at UTSW.
+Dr. Rashid Khan is a Medical director of the developmental neurology program at Children’s Healthcare of Atlanta.
+She previously worked as a pediatric neurodevelopmental disabilities physician at Emory.
+She completed her medical training at UTSW.
 With a masters in public health and another in education from Harvard in the child advocacy track, she is passionate about increasing access and resources to children in need.
 She has previously worked with special needs schools and worked in projects to increase healthcare access for children in Kenya, UAE, Pakistan, Bangladesh, Nigeria and the USA.
 She believes in the importance of community building and building partnerships between the developing and developed world.

-Regional Director of Human Resources August 2018 – Present Baylor Scott & White Regional Human Resources leader responsible for 3 hospitals in the Dallas area.
+SPHR, SHRM-SCP, Vice President of Human Resources.
+Neil Previously worked as the Regional Director of Human Resources Baylor Scott & White Regional Human Resources leader responsible for 3 hospitals in the Dallas area.
 Serves as a member of Senior Leadership team working with the President, CFO and CMO.
 Prior – HR Director leading Corporate HR & Employee Relations functions for a $9 billion Texas based healthcare company with 40, 000 employees.
 Masters of Business Administration – Amberton University Bachelor of Arts, Finance – Texas Lutheran University.
 Certifications: Senior Professional in Human Resources (SPHR) SHRM Certified Professional (SHRM-SCP) Executive Coaching Certification – University of Texas at Dallas.